What is the Rock My Adventure travel style like?

 Is there much interaction with local people?

 Yes of course.
-Throughout the trip we’ll interact wth lots of local people – our guides, out and about in town and with my friends.
+Throughout the trip we’ll interact wth lots of local people – our guides, out and about in towns and villages, with the tribes we meet and with my friends.
 Having spent a lot of time on the African continent, I’ve been fortunate enough to make a lot of local friends in all the places we go and they often want to come and hang out with me and my groups when we’re in town!

 Do you help me prepare for the trip?